MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMStateMigrationPoint.md

 ```

 ## DESCRIPTION
-The **Add-CMStateMigrationPoint** cmdlet adds a state migration point in Microsoft System Center Configuration Manager.
+The **Add-CMStateMigrationPoint** cmdlet adds a state migration point in Configuration Manager.
 A state migration point is a site system role that manages data transfer from client computers during an operating system installation process.

 > [!NOTE]